Table of Contents

 It’s also important to note that the majority of the new rich results that I’m about to discuss are currently only active in US search results.
 So if you want to preview them and you’re outside of the US, you’ll need to use a VPN.

-Now that we’ve got some of the fundamental differences between the previous set of E-comm rich results and the new types, let’s get into each of the five little-known rich result types that I’ve discovered.
+Now that we’ve got some of the fundamental differences between the previous set of eComm rich results and the new types, let’s get into each of the 8 little-known rich result types that I’ve discovered.

 New Rich Result Types